binbashar/le-ref-architecture-doc/docs/user-guide/ref-architecture-vault/tf-state-workflow.md

 ## Prerequisites

 !!! example "Terraform repo structure + state backend initialization"
-    1. Ensure you have [`leverage cli`](../../how-it-works/leverage-cli/index.md) installed in your system
+    1. Ensure you have [`Leverage CLI`](../../how-it-works/leverage-cli/index.md) installed in your system
     2. Refer to [Configuration Pre-requisites](./configs.md) to understand how to set up the configuration files required for this layer.
     3. Leveraged by the [Infrastructure as Code (IaC) Library](../../how-it-works/infra-as-code-library/infra-as-code-library.md) through the